caspar/project2-f22-template/README.md

 You should write your model on file q1.sql

 ## Question 2 (3 points)
-"MakeAmericaGreatAgain" (often abbreviated as MAGA) is a campaign slogan used in American politics that was popularized by Donald Trump in his successful 2016 presidential campaign.
+"MakeAmericaGreatAgain" is often abbreviated as "MAGA".
+"MAGA" was campaign slogan used in American politics that was popularized by Donald Trump in his successful 2016 presidential campaign.

-Let's find out Top 5 months that get the maximum mention of this slogan "MAGA"(case-insensitive) in tweet_text.
+Let's find out Top 5 months that get the maximum mention of the string "MAGA"(case-insensitive) in tweet_text.

 The months in different years are considered different.